juansiliezar/Car-Sales-Data-Explorer/README.md

 The dataset, vehicles_us.csv, includes a rich collection of car sales advertisements with various attributes like make, model, year, price, and more.
 This dataset forms the backbone of the application, enabling a detailed exploration of trends and patterns in the used car market.

 ### Live Application
-Experience the Car Sales Data Explorer in action: Used Car Market Analysis
+Experience the Car Sales Data Explorer in action: [Car Sales Data Explorer](https://used-car-market-analysis.onrender.com)

 ### Installation
 This project uses pipenv for managing package dependencies and virtual environments.
 To set up this project locally: